gustavokei/gc-app-caps/README.md

-# A NextJS webapp for the [gc-dportal-caps](https://github.com/gustavokei/gc-dportal-caps) project
+# A NextJS CRUD Game Portal
-This app functions as a game portal where users can:
+This webapp functions as a game portal where users can:
 * Login & Register
 * Manage their accounts/characters
 * Add/edit/delete items